Back-and-forth conversation threads are inefficient and a huge source of frustration. Here’s a better method.

-You can provide a read-only link, for example, if you simply want people to see the calendar.
-Or you can create a calendar link that allows a user to modify certain sub-calendars, and only read others.
+You can provide read-only access, for example, if you simply want people to see the calendar.
+Or you can grant calendar access to a user so they can modify certain sub-calendars, and only read others.

 A bike tour team in Haarlem need a solution to schedule tours, assign tour guides, and also schedule bike rentals.

 On every bike tour booking, we want to assign the best, most suitable tour guide.
 We were handling this process manually, with individual emails, text messages, and phone calls.
 This was not only inefficient, it was also hard to keep track of all the bookings.